-Nature in the Arlberg
+Nature at the Arlberg

 One of the Arlberg’s most spectacular features is its untamed nature.
 Even the most enthusiastic city dweller will be awed by the views from the Valluga viewing platform

-at 9,000 feet above sea level.
+at 9,000 feet (2,743 meters) above sea level.
 The Valluga peak is at the heart of the Arlberg's mountain lore, yet you don’t have to be a mountaineer to reach its top: The ascent via three gondolas, the Galzigbahn, Vallugabahn I and Vallugabahn II, is an extraordinary and effortless experience.
 On a sunny day you can see the peaks of five countries: Italy in the south, Switzerland and Liechtenstein in the West and Germany in the North.
 Don’t forget the surrounding peaks of Austria, as well.
 If you want to explore the region’s wildlife, sign up at the Lech Zürs Tourist Office for guided hikes

 .
 Wild animals, particularly the native red deer, are shy forest dwellers.
 However, during the hard winter months when food becomes scarce, deer venture very close to populated areas.
 This means you can watch them feeding at close range.

-Culinary delights in the Arlberg
+Culinary delights at the Arlberg

 The Arlberg also has the highest density of gourmet restaurants per capita in Austria.
 There are so many excellent dining options you’ll need more than one vacation to cover them all.
 One of the most rewarding experiences is a meal at the award-winning Verwallstube